E-Mentor Advocate Partnership Program (EMAP)

 What is the E-Mentor Advocate Partnership Program?

-The E-Mentor Advocate Partnership Program is a volunteer mentoring program for MIT sophomores, juniors, and seniors.
-It is coordinated by OME EMAP staff.
-The E-Mentor Advocate Partnership Program seeks to enhance the personal and professional growth of MIT students.
-MIT students and active professionals engage in a relevant, career-oriented relationship via phone, e-mail, text, and Skype.
-Mentors assist protégés in their transition from the academic environment to the career-driven world.
+The E-Mentor Advocate Partnership Program (EMAP) is a virtual mentoring program that seeks to enhance the personal and professional growth of MIT sophomores, juniors, and seniors.
+The program matches students to active professionals so they can engage in a relevant, career-oriented mentor-protégé relationship that will aide in students' post-MIT transition into the workforce.